OverloadedOrama/Obsidian/README.md

 # Obsidian

-Made by Emmanouil Papadeas (Overloaded) and Sol Louloudaki (Soliscital) in 66 hours for the GDA Online Game Jam #1
+Developed by Emmanouil Papadeas (Overloaded)
+Graphics by Sol Louloudaki (Soliscital) and John Nikitakis (Erevoid)

+Created in around 2 days for the GDA Online Game Jam #1.

 Made with Godot Engine 4.2